ibexa/documentation-developer/docs/guide/personalization/developer_guide/tracking_api.md

 ## Definitions

-This document is intended for use in eCommerce and content publishing scenarios. eCcommerce mostly uses the term "product", whereas the Publisher domain widely uses the terms "content", "article", "images" or "videos".
+You can use the tracking API both in eCommerce and content publishing scenarios. eCommerce mostly uses the term "product", whereas the Publisher domain widely uses the terms "content", "article", "images" or "videos".
-Therefore, a generic term "item" is used instead to cover all types, meaning "products", "content", "article", "images" or "videos".
+Therefore, a generic term "item" is used instead to cover all the above types.
 For further segmentation the term "itemtype" is used, which, in combination with the item ID itself, defines a domain specific object.